What Is Debtor-Creditor Law?

 Judicial liens are liens that a creditor obtains through the judicial process – that is, by bringing a lawsuit against the debtor.
 There are a few kinds of judicial liens:

-• Judgment Liens.
-When a creditor wins a lawsuit against a debtor, they obtain a judgment against the debtor.
-Essentially, this judgment gives legal backing to the creditor’s claim to the debtor’s property.
+• Judgment liens.
+When a creditor wins a lawsuit against a debtor, they obtain a judgment that gives them legal backing to claim the debtor’s property.
 In most states, when a creditor gets a judgment, they must record it with their state or local county.

-• Writ of Execution.
-Suppose a creditor got a judgment lien against a debtor.
-Still, the debtor fails to sell off their property to repay the debt promptly.
-In this case, a creditor can obtain a writ of execution from the court authorizing a sheriff or local law enforcement to seize the debtor’s property.
+• Writ of execution.
+If a debtor fails to sell off their property to satisfy a creditor’s judgment lien, the creditor can obtain a writ of execution authorizing a sheriff or local law enforcement to seize the debtor’s property.

-• Wage Garnishment.
-If a creditor obtains a judgment against a debtor, one option is to garnish the debtor’s wages.
-Also known as wage attachment, wage garnishment is when an employer withholds a portion of the debtor’s wages and gives it to the creditor directly.
+• Wage garnishment.
+Also known as wage attachment, garnishment is when an employer withholds a portion of the debtor’s wages and gives it to the creditor directly.
 The exact rules governing wage garnishment vary by state.

 Statutory Liens

-In addition to liens obtained through court orders, some liens are created by statute.
+Some liens are created by statute rather than court order.
 Examples of statutory liens are:

 • Tax liens.
 If a person fails to pay taxes, the government can obtain a lien to seize assets for taxes owed.